DanImbert/ThirdPersonCameraMan/ThirdPersonCameraMan/README.md

-ThirdPersonCameraMan (Code‑only)
+ThirdPersonCameraMan

 UE 5.6 multiplayer sample implementing a simple “film director” flow:
 - Operator picks up camera rigs placed in the world (one at a time)
-- Camera “turns on” (SceneCapture2D → transient RenderTarget)
+- Camera “turns on” (SceneCapture2D + transient RenderTarget)
 - Viewer automatically sees what the active camera films
 - Switching: bump the active rig into another rig to switch
 - Drop: Operator presses `Q` to drop the current rig (feed stops; viewer returns to pawn)

 Requirements
 - Unreal Engine 5.6
-- This repository is code‑only: no Content/ assets are tracked.
-Rigs auto‑create transient render targets at runtime.

-Open & Run
+- Git LFS (assets in `Content/` are tracked with LFS)

+Getting Started
+- Clone the repo, then run `git lfs install` and `git lfs pull` so maps and assets download.
-- Open `ThirdPersonCameraMan.uproject`
+- Open `ThirdPersonCameraMan.uproject` (Engine 5.6).
+Let it compile the C++ module.
-- Play In Editor with 2 players (Listen Server)
+- Play In Editor with 2 players (Listen Server):
-  - Window → Play → Advanced Settings
+  - Window > Play > Advanced Settings
   - Number of Players: 2
   - Net Mode: Listen Server
-- In the level, place a few `BP_CameraRig` instances
-  - Give each a unique label (e.g., BP_CameraRig1/2/3) or set `RigLabel` in Details
+- Ensure the level has a few `BP_CameraRig` actors placed (or place them in the map).
+Optionally set each instance’s `RigLabel` for clearer on‑screen messages.

 Controls (Operator)
 - Overlap a rig to pick it up (attaches to head socket if present)